mapninja/CV/README.md

 ### GeoTech, Bishop Dunne High School, Dallas, TX.
 2010-2020

-Attendee/Instructor.
+Instructor.
 Introductory level workshop topics for K-12 teachers to help expand the use spatial technologies in research and teaching.
 Honestly one of my favorite things I do.

 ### EARTH 1B: Know Your Planet: Big Earth, Stanford University - Winter Quarter 2018 - present
 Foundations of "Big Earth" data, including public and private-sector Earth imaging services, crowd-sourced global-scale geospatial data, trajectory and data streams.
 Visualization as analysis,

 ### Wrigley Field Program in Hawaii, Stanford School of Earth, Energy & Environmental Sciences, 2016 - present
 Created and delivered content for a 3-day QGIS Spatial Analysis Module for the Wrigley Field Program, November 2016.
 Four components, including: An Introduction to Spatial Analysis; Geoprocessing and Spatial Data Carpentry; Imagery Analysis; and Field Data Collection.
 Data acquisition support from DigitalGlobe.

 ### Stanford Summer Research College (SRC), 2015-present
 Created and delivered content for a 3-day Spatial Analysis Bootcamp, using ArcGIS Suite of software, and including: An Introduction to GIS with ArcGIS, Geoprocessing with ArcGIS, Data Creation Workflows with ArcGIS, and Field Data Collection with ArcGIS.

 ### The Stanford Geospatial Center GIS Workshop Series, 2015-present
 An ongoing workshop series, with the objective of delivering practical skills in GIS data creation, management, analysis and presentation, specifically for research and teaching.
 Workshops are delivered on either QGIS, ArcGIS, ArcGIS Pro or R Studio depending on user needs and interests.

 ### MODS Summer Graduate Student Orientation Program, Yale School of Forestry & Environmental Studies, 2006-2014
 Applied GIS for Urban Forestry applications including field data collection, management and analysis, using the ongoing and Urban Resource Initiative's New Haven Street Tree Survey.
 Students are oriented to the technology stack used (currently ArcGIS Server and Collector for ArcGIS based), trained and deployed for street tree survey field data collection, then provided instruction in the management and analysis of collected data.

 ### Geospatial Law & Policy, Yale Law School, 2010.
 Co-taught with Dr. Richard Brooks.
 Seminar exploring the intersection of geospatial and location-based technologies, and the legal system.
 Guest lectures included: Pete Schreiber, Esri General Counsel; Mikel Maron, mapgive.state.gov and OSM Foundation; Dr. Scott Edwards, Project Manager, Science for Human Rights, Amnesty International.

 ### GIS for Archaeology, Yale University.
 Co-taught with Dr. William Honeychurch
 An introductory level credit course in applications of Geographic Information Systems and location based technologies in archaeological investigation and research.

 ### Geophysical Prospecting Methods for Archaeology, Yale University.
 Co-taught with William Honeychurch.
 The application of various geophysical prospecting methods in non-invasive investigation of archaeological remains.
 Including: Survey design, Resistivity Methods, Magnetic Methods, Ground Penetrating Radar, data fusion and interpretation.

 ### The Yale Map Department GIS Workshop Series, 2005-2014.
 An ongoing workshop series, with the objective of delivering practical skills in GIS data creation, management, analysis and presentation, specifically for research and teaching.
 Workshops are delivered on either ArcGIS, or QGIS, depending on user needs and interests.

 ----
 ## Publications
 Current publications can be found at: